stefanovskii/mobile_app/README.md

 ![alt text](https://github.com/stefanovskii/mobile_app/blob/master/assets/Profile_Page.png)

 ## Edit page
-In the top left of the Profile page there is an "Edit" button where edit page opens up and you can edit the data about the user
+In the top left of the Profile page there is an "Edit" button where edit page opens up and you can edit the data about the user.
 ![alt text](https://github.com/stefanovskii/mobile_app/blob/master/assets/Edit_Page.png)